This one pan Sausage Alfredo is ready for dinner in less than 30 minutes. Full of meat and cheese it is a house favorite. Mushrooms optional!

 - Melt butter in frying pan over medium-high heat.
 Add mushrooms and stir to coat with butter.
 Fry, stirring frequently to ensure even browning.
 As the edges turn crisp and golden add onions and sausage.
 Fry for an additional minute to heat sausage.

 - When pasta is tender, remove from heat and stir in cheese and parsley.
 Taste for salt and pepper.
-You can add additional boil seasoning if you want this to be spicy/salty.
+Add additional Cajun seasoning for more spice.

-- Serve immediately with steamed broccoli and additional Parmesan cheese.
+- Serve immediately with steamed broccoli, crusty bread and additional Parmesan cheese.